Calabi-Yau manifolds realizing symplectically rigid monodromy tuples: Summary of results

 \section{Summary of results}

-The main result of this article is an \emph{iterative construction} that produces projective families $\pi: X \to \mathbb{P}^1 \backslash \lbrace 0, 1, \infty\rbrace$ of elliptically fibered Calabi-Yau $n$-folds with section $X^{(n)}_t=\pi^{-1}(t)$ with $t \in \mathbb{P}^1 \backslash \lbrace 0, 1, \infty\rbrace$ from families of elliptic Calabi-Yau varieties with the same properties in one dimension lower for $n=1, 2, 3, 4$.
-In this paper we restrict ourselves to elliptic surfaces with sections, so-called Jacobian elliptic surfaces.
+The main result of this article is an \emph{iterative twist construction} that produces projective families $\pi: X \to B=\mathbb{P}^1 \backslash \lbrace 0, 1, \infty\rbrace$ of elliptically fibered Calabi-Yau $n$-folds $X_t=\pi^{-1}(t)$ with $t \in B=\mathbb{P}^1 \backslash \lbrace 0, 1, \infty\rbrace$ with section from families of elliptic Calabi-Yau varieties with the same properties in one dimension lower, for $n=1, 2, 3, 4$.
+In this paper we will always restrict ourselves to elliptic fibrations with sections, so-called Jacobian elliptic fibrations.
 These families are then presented as Weierstrass models which are ubiquitous in the description of families of elliptic curves and K3 surfaces.
-Gross proved in~\cite{MR1272978} that there are only a finite number of distinct topological types of elliptically fibered Calabi-Yau threefolds up to birational equivalence.
-For an elliptically fibered Calabi-Yau threefold, the existence of a global section makes it then possible to find an explicit presentation as a Weierstrass model as well~\cite{MR977771}.
-For example, our iterative procedure constructs from extremal families of elliptic curves\footnote{An elliptic fibration $\pi: X \to \mathbb{P}^1$ is called extremal if and only for the group of sections we have $\operatorname{rank} \operatorname{MW}(\pi)=0$ and the associated elliptic surface has maximal Picard number.} with rational total space, families of Jacobian elliptic K3 surfaces of Picard rank $19$ and $18$, and in turn from those families of K3 surfaces elliptically fibered Calabi-Yau threefolds with $h^{2,1}=1$, and can be continued further on.
-Moreover, all families will be iteratively constructed from a \emph{single} geometric object, the deformed family of Fermat quadrics in $\mathbb{P}^1$ given by
+In fact, Gross proved~\cite{MR1272978} that there are only a finite number of distinct topological types of elliptically fibered Calabi-Yau threefolds up to birational equivalence.
+For an elliptically fibered Calabi-Yau threefold, the existence of a global section makes it then possible to find an explicit presentation as a Weierstrass model~\cite{MR977771}.
+For example, our iterative procedure constructs from extremal families of elliptic curves\footnote{An elliptic fibration $\pi: X \to \mathbb{P}^1$ is called extremal if and only if for the group of sections we have $\operatorname{rank} \operatorname{MW}(\pi)=0$ and the associated elliptic surface has maximal Picard number.} with rational total space, families of Jacobian elliptic K3 surfaces of Picard rank $18$ or $19$, and in turn from these elliptically fibered Calabi-Yau threefolds with $h^{2,1}=1$, and can be continued further on.
+Moreover, all families are iteratively constructed from a \emph{single} geometric object, the mirror family of Fermat quadrics in $\mathbb{P}^1 \backslash \{1, \infty\}$ given by \beq X_0^2 + X_1^2 + 2 \, t \, X_0 \, X_1= 0 \,. \eeq The broad range of families of Jacobian elliptic Calabi-Yau manifolds obtained by our iterative construction includes the following noteworthy families with generic fibers of dimension $n$: \begin{itemize} \item[$\lbrack n=1\rbrack$] the universal families of elliptic curves over the modular curves for $\Gamma_0(k)$ with $k=1, 2, 3, 4, 5, 6, 8, 9$, \item[$\lbrack n=2\rbrack$] families of $M_k$-lattice polarized K3 surfaces over the modular curves for $\Gamma_0(k)^+$ with $k=1, 2, 3, 4, 5, 6, 8, 9$, and families of $M$-lattice polarized K3 surfaces (and closely related lattices of Picard rank 18), \item[$\lbrack n=3\rbrack$] families of Calabi-Yau threefolds with $h^{2,1}=1$ realizing all 14 one-parameter variations of Hodge structure classified by Doran and Morgan in \cite{MR2282973}, \item[$\lbrack n=4\rbrack$] families of Calabi-Yau fourfolds realizing all 14 hypergeometric one-parameter variations of Hodge structure of weight four and type $(1, 1, 1, 1,1)$ over a one-dimensional rational deformation space, \item[$\lbrack n \in \mathbb{N}\rbrack$] mirror families of Dwork pencils in $\mathbb{P}^{n+1}$. \end{itemize} Katz discovered that linearly rigid monodromy tuples are obtained as tensor products and convolutions of rank-one local systems~\cite{MR1366651}; Doran and Morgan~\cite{MR2282973} classified all possible fourteen linearly rigid monodromy-tuples that could come from a B-side variation of Hodge structures.
+As it turns out, every single one of them admits geometric realization as hypersurfaces or complete intersections in a Gorenstein toric Fano variety or as Calabi-Yau threefolds fibered by high rank K3’s by Clingher et al.~ \cite{Clingher:2013aa} .
+Within the class of irreducible Fuchsian differential operators of Calabi-Yau type, the symplectically rigid differential operators with three regular singularities constitute an important subclass and were classified by Bogner and Reiter~\cite{MR2980467}.
+In addition to the 14 linearly rigid examples in \cite{MR2282973}, this class includes all operators whose associated monodromy representation is symplectically rigid.
+Following the results of Deligne~\cite{MR0417174} and Katz~\cite{MR1366651}, there is a necessary and sufficient arithmetic criterion for the generalized rigidity of a monodromy tuple within any irreducible reductive algebraic subgroup of $\operatorname{GL}(n,\mathbb{C})$: choosing the subgroup to be $\operatorname{GL}(n,\mathbb{C})$ returns the aforementioned notion of linear rigidity, whereas choosing $\operatorname{Sp}(n,\mathbb{C}) \subset \operatorname{GL}(n,\mathbb{C})$ provides us with the more general notion of symplectic rigidity.
+We know that the elements of monodromy tuples induced by a rank-four Calabi-Yau operator must lie in $\operatorname{Sp}(4,\mathbb{C})$.
+Bogner and Reiter showed that all of the symplectically rigid monodromy tuples of quasi-unipotent elements admit a decomposition into a sequence of middle convolutions and tensor products of Kummer sheaves of rank one \cite{MR2980467}.
+In particular, they are constructible using only tuples of rank-one.
+Among them, 60 tuples are associated with symplectically rigid Calabi-Yau operators having a maximal unipotent element; they are available in the database of Almkvist et al.\!~\cite{Almkvist:aa}, or AESZ database for short.